tier2tickets/Knowledge-Base/content/customization/custom-scripts.md

 Please note: YOU MUST PUT YOUR FILES IN THE ROOT of payload.zip and not in a subfolder.
 This is very easy to do inadvertently.

 I think general file uploads will be accessible to download through the report page in a few weeks.
-But let me know if that works for you, and what you think about the system.